samkit-jpss/promgraf/README.md

 # promgraf

-List of files for pv , pvc for grafana and prometheus
+List of files for pv , pvc and deployment for grafana and prometheus